LucaBonamino/finance_tracker/README.md

 ### Back-end

-The back-end is handled by the json-server packege.
-Simply start it and you are goot to go.
+The back-end is handled by the json-server package.
+Simply start it and you are good to go.
 Run the json server by

 <code>npm run start-db</code>

-If it is not already present, the file <code>db.json</code> will be created, make sure to create a "transactions" field in the json file in such way
+If it is not already present, the file <code>db.json</code> will be created, make sure to create a <em>transactions</em> field in the json file in such way

 <code>{"transactions": []}</code>